Portrait of the Planets

-A few years ago, I conceived the Street Planetarium (subtitle: Heaven on Earth), a model of the solar system on the scale of the municipality of Rotterdam.
-With the Sun near the library on Binnenrotte and Neptune at the pier of Hoek van Holland, the Earth would be a sphere of eight centimeters on Weena:
+A few years ago, I conceived the Street Planetarium, subtitle: Heaven on Earth.
+A model of the solar system on the scale of the municipality of Rotterdam.
+With the Sun near the library on Binnenrotte and Neptune at the pier of Hoek van Holland.
+Earth would in this context be a sphere of eight centimeters on Weena:

 The right proportions

-And what if you forget about those huge empty spaces and just try to show the sizes of the planets in the right proportions?
+And what if you forget about those huge empty spaces?
+What if just try to show the sizes of the planets in the right proportions?
 Then you have to deal with another problem: they vary greatly in size.
 The four outer planets, the gas giants Jupiter, Saturn, Uranus and Neptune, are on average a factor of ten bigger than the inner, rocky planets Earth, Venus, Mars and Mercury.

-If you want to show all eight in their entirety, the Earth is still only a small ball, not to mention Mars and Mercury.
+If you want to show all eight in their entirety, the Earth is still only a tiny sphere.
+And Mars and Mercury are even smaller.
 And precisely these minor planets have some interesting details you’d like to see.
 The canyons of Mars or the continents of the Earth, for example.